-PAGE And that one labourer, working continuously for five years, pro- duces the engine; the value of his first year's wage is not a fifth part of the value the engine will have when finished, but a much less sum-say £100, which, with interest, will be the 343-344 But Rodbertus would have the value of the completed product spread proportionally over the five years of production, which would involve that the £550 was paid in two and a half years Thus giving the individual labourer a value in wage which no undertaker could obtain for himself 346 The same illustration: assuming the work divided among labourers working successively 347 Dividing what they produce as wage, as before the first receives £100, the last £120 \cdot 348-349 Assuming that the production is carried on under an outside undertaker, the labourers will receive exactly the same 350-351 The only undertaker that could make a higher wage payment is the State 351 But this would not be a fulfilling, but a violation of Rodbertus's own proposition 352 The third proposition, that labour alone regulates value, 353 overlooks Ricardo's exception of those goods which require time for their production.
-But this exception really con- • 354-355 To neglect that is to assume the validity of one fixed law of value, by simply ignoring that there are others 356 A fourth criticism: Rodbertus's theory of land-rent is based on the statement that the amount of rent does not depend upon the amount of capital, but the amount of labour employed; .
-357 which would involve that capital bears a rate of profit varying from business to business 358 But Rodbertus himself lays down the law of the equalisation of profits under competition 359 This equalisation can only take place by alteration in the exchange value of products 359-360 (unless we suppose it effected by alteration in wage, which is contradictory both of experience and Rodbertus's own iron law) 361 and in this case what becomes of his law-that goods exchange 361-362 Criticising the theory as a whole, even if it were granted that it - 32 002 explains the interest on that capital invested in wages, it will explains the interest on that capital invested in wages, it will in materials; this is easily proved where capital is large and 363-364 But most clearly by the good old illustration of the maturing 364-365 CHAPTER III MARX His fundamental proposition-that goods exchange solely accord- • ing to the amount of labour spent in producing them.
-In exchange use-values are disregarded, and nothing remains to account for the equation of exchange but amount of labour 367-368 Value is measured by "socially necessary labour time".
-369 His statement of the problem: Money transformed into com- modities retransformed into money, M-C-M' 370 This surplus value cannot originate in the circulation, nor yet outside of it 371 But among the commodities which the capitalist buys is one whose Use value is the source of Exchange value-Labour Power.
+PAGE be found incapable of explaining interest on capital invested in materials; this is easily proved where capital is large and workers few, as in pearl-stringing 363-364 But most clearly by the good old illustration of the maturing wine 364-365 CHAPTER III MARX His fundamental proposition-that goods exchange solely accord- ing to the amount of labour spent in producing them.
+In exchange use-values are disregarded, and nothing remains to account for the equation of exchange but amount of labour 367-368 Value is measured by "socially necessary labour time" 369 His statement of the problem: Money transformed into com- 000 modities retransformed into money, M-C-M'.
+370 This surplus value cannot originate in the circulation, nor yet 0.0 outside of it 371 But among the commodities which the capitalist buys is one whose Use value is the source of Exchange value-Labour Power.
 The value of labour power is regulated, like other commodities, by the labour time necessary for its reproduction The capitalist, buying it at this price, is able to appropriate all the value produced beyond this; i.e. in every minute over the "necessary labour time."
 Illustration of the spinner.
-373-374 Compared with Rodbertus's statement the most important point in Marx's work is the attempt to prove that all value rests on labour 375 Adam Smith and Ricardo are generally claimed as authorities for this proposition, but on examination we shall find that 375-376 Adam Smith, indeed, spoke of the equivalence of Value and Trouble, but with him it is merely a general remark, without any claim to scientific exactitude 377-80 Marx's argument restated: (1) the common element in exchange; (2) this element is not the use value; (3) it can only be labour 381 As regards (2), the use value is never disregarded in exchange, · · · · · · · · · · · · · · · · · · · 3 81 -3 82 As regards (3), is there no other possible common element, such as scarcity?
+373-374 Compared with Rodbertus's statement the most important point in Marx's work is the attempt to prove that all value rests on labour 375 Adam Smith and Ricardo are generally claimed as authorities for this proposition, but on examination we shall find that 375 -37 6 Adam Smith, indeed, spoke of the equivalence of Value and Trouble, but with him it is merely a general remark, without 377-80 any claim to scientific exactitude Marx's argument restated: (1) the common element in exchange; (2) this element is not the use value; (3) it can only be labour .
+381 As regards (2), the use value is never disregarded in exchange, but only the particular form the use assumes .
+381-382 As regards (3), is there no other possible common element, such as scarcity? .
 382